 I listened to this (Audible) in February 2019.
 It shares the story of the growth of the New York City empire from its earliest days right through until 2009, through an intriguing story based on actual events in New York’s colorful history.
 As an Investor in New York City, and someone who has always been inspired by New York City (one of my favorite cities in the world), I found this an educational eye-opener into how the empire that it is today came to be.

-Below is the original blog post, with the 67 books (as published in February 2019).
+Below is the original blog post, with a categorized list of all the books I read between 2014 – 2019 (as published in February 2019).

 Marketing, Planning & Business Books

 Influence, Robert Cialdini